 If a limbless reptile like the one above crosses your path, it’s obviously a snake, right?
 Maybe not.
 Over the course of evolution, many different lizards have independently lost their legs.
 Today, we’re looking at the subtle differences that set these creatures apart from their serpentine brethren.

-All snakes have such tongues—as do a fair number of lizards, including gila monsters, monitor lizards (such as the Komodo dragon), and South American tegus.
+Snakes have forked tongues—as do a fair number of lizards, including gila monsters, monitor lizards (such as the Komodo dragon), and South American tegus.
 When it comes to tracking down food, these pronged organs are incredibly useful.
 Here’s how they work: Wandering animals leave microscopic taste particles floating behind them in the air.
 Snakes and some lizards gather these up by flicking their forked tongues.
 After the tongue is drawn back into the mouth, the chemicals are delivered to a sensory apparatus called the vomeronasal organs.
 These help the reptiles figure out what sort of creature produced the taste particles in question.
 Although legless lizards are a diverse bunch, none that we know of feature this kind of tongue.

 2. SNAKES DON’T HAVE EYELIDS, BUT SOME LEGLESS LIZARDS DO.